GetResponse is one of the most popular pieces of email marketing software out there.

 Creating Automated Campaigns

-Creating automation workflows with GetResponse is also easy, probably the easiest from all autoresponders I have used so far.
+Creating automation workflows with GetResponse is also easy, probably the easiest of all autoresponders I have used so far.

 You select the trigger and drag the next steps into the campaign.
 There are even some templates available, so if those suit the goals of your campaign, you can use those too.